sasho2k/discord-word-of-the-day/README.md

 >
 > We will also handle for three types of messages coming from the chat: 1. `signup`, 2. `help`, and 3. `getword`.
 The `BOT_PREFIX` will be the predecessor to all these message types. `signup` will add the user to the bot user DM list to receive DM's at the desired time with the Word of the Day. `help` will hold all info about the available functions. `getword` will be used to access the Word of the Day archive and request previous words.
 #### [Job.py](https://github.com/sasho2k/discord-word-of-the-day/blob/master/workers/job.py)
-> Job holds functions and classes needed to scrape and retrieve the word of the day from the target website. *Wordnik daily word of the day vs. Wordnik word of the day archive.*
+> Job holds functions needed to scrape and retrieve the word of the day from the target website.
+> [Word_of_the_day.py](https://github.com/sasho2k/discord-word-of-the-day/blob/master/workers/word_of_the_day.py) holds the data object needed for our functions.
 >
 > The task of `word_of_the_day()` is to retrieve the word of the day via helper functions and return one of two things; A error code or a `word_of_the_day` object (Also declared here in job.py).
 This function also takes in a date, which is normally set to the current date in order to get the current word of the day.
 Users are able to request a previous word of the day via the chat *(if they supply a valid date of course)*.
 >